prasanti-data/Olist-Ecommerce-Sales-Growth-Strategy/README.md

-# Olist-Ecommerce-Sales-Growth-Strategy
-Analysis of the Olist e-commerce dataset to explore sales trends, customer behavior, and regional demand.
-Includes data cleaning, EDA, correlation analysis, Linear Regression (R²=0.83), and predict sales using linear regression.
-Provides insights to improve logistics, seller performance, and sales growth.

 📌 Project Overview
 This project analyzes the Olist e-commerce dataset to understand sales trends, customer behavior, and regional demand.
-It includes data cleaning, exploratory analysis, correlation studies, and predictive modeling to provide insights and forecasting for sales growth.
+It includes data cleaning, exploratory analysis, correlation studies, and predictive modeling to generate insights and forecast sales growth.

 🎯 Objectives
 Explore key factors that drive sales growth.